🌞 20 Stunning Full‑Sun Perennials That Thrive in Illinois Gardens

 Designing a full-sun garden in Illinois is pure magic when you choose plants that can handle our hot summers, cold winters, and mixed soil conditions.
 Whether you’re in Berwyn, Cicero, Oak Park, or anywhere across the western suburbs, these hardy perennials will return stronger every year — bringing color, pollinators, and long-lasting beauty to your landscape.

-Bright yellow blooms from June–September, native to Illinois, heat‑tolerant, and beloved by butterflies and goldfinches.
+Bright yellow blooms from June to September, native to Illinois, heat-tolerant, and beloved by butterflies and goldfinches.

 Drought-tolerant, pollinator-magnet, and thrives in poor soil — a Midwest classic.